 Dharma Field offers meditation instruction at no charge.
 The instruction is 60 to 90 minutes long and is offered usually on:

 Please check the calendar for exceptions to the schedule.
 Please arrive at least 5 minutes early.

-The instruction covers sitting mediation, walking meditation and zendo (meditation hall) etiquette.
+The instruction covers sitting meditation, walking meditation, and zendo (meditation hall) etiquette.

 OTHER WAYS TO LEARN MEDITATION

 We highly recommend attending instruction at Dharma Field.
 If this is not an option to you, check the following:

 We highly recommend attending instruction at Dharma Field.
 If this is not an option to you, we offer the following in lieu of live instruction with a teacher.
 Though it is offered at no charge, donations are gratefully received.

 INSTRUCTIONS (by Steve Hagen)

 Please note: Talks #4, #5 and #6 are recommended after establishing and maintaining regular daily meditation for a few years.

 The illustrations and descriptions below are excerpted from Meditation Now or Never, by Steve Hagen.